cyberdome80/active-directory-kerberoasting-siem-lab/README.md

 # Active Directory Identity Exploitation: Kerberoasting, Lateral Movement & SIEM Threat Hunting Lab

+## 🌟 Introduction

+In modern corporate environments, traditional firewalls and antivirus software are no longer enough to stop data breaches.
+Today, **Identity is the new security perimeter**.
+Real-world hackers rarely use cinematic "exploits" to smash through a digital wall; instead, they steal legitimate user passwords and simply log into the network completely undetected.
+This project simulates this exact tactical landscape.

+This project marks a comprehensive, hands-on expansion of my enterprise telemetry environment into the realm of **Identity Threat Detection and Response (ITDR)**.
+The purpose of this lab was to design a realistic corporate network infrastructure, deliberately introduce common administrative oversights, and execute a multi-stage cyberattack lifecycle.

+By pivoting seamlessly between an offensive threat actor and an enterprise security defender, I engineered a project that maps the physics of an identity compromise directly to advanced **Splunk SIEM** behavioral analytics.
+This lab serves as hard engineering proof of my ability to harden corporate directory assets, analyze complex authentication flows, and hunt down stealthy, credential-based intrusions completely in the dark.

+---

 ## 📌 Project Overview
 Welcome to my enterprise security simulation lab!
 In this project, I built a corporate network sandbox from scratch to simulate a multi-stage cyberattack.
 I played both roles: the **Red Team (the attacker)** trying to sneak through the network, and the **Blue Team (the defender)** using a central security dashboard to catch the hacker red-handed.